App Volumes architecture

 - The App Volumes Agent installed on the physical Windows endpoint should be with the option configure agent without App Volumes Manager enabled.

-While delivering the App Volumes application in the MSI packaged format to the target Windows endpoint, the administrator should set an Intune condition to validate and confirm the presence of the App Volumes Agent version 2412 or newer before delivering any App Volumes MSI package.
+While delivering the App Volumes application in the MSI packaged format to the target Windows endpoint, the administrator should set an Intune condition to validate and confirm the presence of the App Volumes Agent version 2412 or later before delivering any App Volumes MSI package.
 Otherwise, the software delivery tool should first deploy the App Volumes Agent silently before deploying any App Volumes packaged application.

 Database design considerations